 A: Conformal coatings are barrier materials typically applied in thin layers that provide chemical, mechanical, and/or electrical properties and/or protection.
 Typically thought of in the context of electronics, conformal coatings are also valued components of biological, medical, and industrial systems.
-Learn More
+Compare conformal coatings.

 A: Conformal coatings for use on printed wiring assemblies meet IPC-CC-830B and workmanship meets IPC-J-STD and IPC-A-610 standards.
-Legacy programs in Aerospace, Military and Defense may still be processed using the now obsolete MIL-I-46058C.
+Legacy programs in Aerospace, Military and Defense may still be processed using the now-obsolete MIL-I-46058C.

 A: Yes.
-Advanced Coating is registered to ISO9001:2015 and AS9100 Rev D. Learn More
+Advanced Coating is registered to ISO9001:2015 and AS9100 Rev D. Learn about our certifications.

 A: Absolutely.
 Current and past Advanced Coating customers include OEMs and a wide number of Tier 1 and Tier 2 suppliers.
 Our applications protect guided munitions, landing gear actuators, fly-by-wire throttles and controls, communications devices, spacecraft, and deep-sea submersibles – to mention a few.
-Learn More
+See military and defense applications.

 A: Advanced Coating is ITAR registered.
 The registrant code is M26606.

 A: The safe handling of parts, the vast majority of which were not intended nor designed to be handled, is at the core of our competence.
 We identify and address any uniquely fragile conditions during the quote process.
 Our standard handling methods are designed to successfully process PWBs without damage and our ESD program complies with MIL-STD-1686 & ANSI/ESD S20.20 Standards.